Lighting the way to Net Zero

 What if the light is too bright and floods onto my property?

 LED light is a more directional rather than spherical glow so this problem should not occur.
-Although there is the potential for this light to have a higher intensity of brightness, the new infrastructure also means lights can be dimmed remotely from a central system.
+Although there is the potential for this light to have a higher intensity of brightness.
 We would recommend a trial adjustment period of a couple of weeks once the new light is operational.
 If after that time you still consider the new lighting is adversely affecting your property we may be able to fit a device to shield out some of the light.
 If you feel this is necessary, please go to www.bromley.gov.uk/fix and provide the asset id (a stencilled number on the column shaft) with a request for a shield to be fitted.